gitter-badger/BeepBot-Feedback/README.md

 ## Information

 When you are making an issue please name the issue appending the start with either `[Bot]` or `[Web]` to make it easier to see which issue is for what.
+Along with the generalized wording of the bug / suggestion in question.

+Examples:
+- [Bot] Can't add a command.
+- [Web] Removing commands does not work.